DDMAL/text_alignment/README.md

 Calamari has a command-line interface for training models.
 What you need is a list of text-lines, in `png` format, and a bunch of accompanying `.txt` files, each of which has the ground-truth text for the corresponding text line.
 Further information, and the exact commands necessary: [OCRopus getting started guide](https://github.com/Calamari-OCR/calamari)

  You don't need to do _too_ many for text alignment to work correctly; 99% accuracy is overkill!
-For Salzinnes, I transcribed about 40 pages, which took ~3 hours, and let it train for about 12 hours, and this was perfectly sufficient.
+For the Salzinnes manuscript, I transcribed about 40 pages, which took ~3 hours, and let it train for about 12 hours, and this was perfectly sufficient.